artefactual/archivematica-docs/user-manual/access/access.rst

 Create a SIP using the :ref:`Transfer <transfer>` process as normal.
 During Normalization, choose one of the options that normalizes the package for access.
-During the Upload DIP micro-service, select Upload DIP to Archivists' Toolkit.
+During the Upload DIP microservice, select Upload DIP to Archivists' Toolkit.
 The Match page should automatically open.

 #.
 A page will open allowing the user to select the Archivists' Toolkit